 The tour will formally conclude on Pine Street in front of Bethel AME Church, which is a historic African-American community.
 Tour goers are encouraged to explore downtown Cambridge following the tour and get lunch at a nearby eatery on the adjacent Race Street.
 See restaurant options in Downtown Cambridge.

 The tour begins at 9:30am on July 13 and at 9am on Sept.
 21, and is led by John Muller, historian and author of “Frederick Douglass in Washington, D.C.: The Lion of Anacostia.”
-Tickets cost $10.
+Tickets cost $20; free for students.
 Find details and buy tickets.

 There is free parking at Long Wharf (near High and Water Streets).

 Cambridge is also home to the Harriet Tubman Museum & Educational Center (home of the new Harriet Tubman Mural), and about 20 minutes drive from the Harriet Tubman Underground Railroad Visitor Center.
 Both sites are part of the Harriet Tubman Underground Railroad Byway.